ibm-cloud-docs/databases-for-mysql/getting-started.md

 pgAdmin runs as a server and you connect to it through a browser.
 When the server is started, it runs on localhost, at default `http://127.0.0.1:53113/browser/`.

 When you first open pgAdmin, you get a prompt for setting a Primary Password.
-This password is different from your deployment's password; it'll be used specifically for pgAdmin to store passwords to your PostgreSQL servers or PostgreSQL deployments.
+This password is different from your deployment's password; it'll be used specifically for pgAdmin to store passwords to your MySQL servers or MySQL deployments.

 The _Dashboard_ panel has a _Welcome_ screen.
 From the _Quick Links_, click _Add New Server_.